lagdo/ui-builder-mono/ui-builder/README.md

 This package provides a unified API in PHP to create UI for CSS frameworks like Bootstrap.

-It extends the [PHP HTML builder](https://github.com/avplab/php-html-builder) with functions to create UI components like menus, forms, tabs and so on.
+It takes its inspiration from the [PHP HTML builder](https://github.com/avplab/php-html-builder), with functions to create UI components like menus, forms, tabs and so on.

 ### Motivation